 They were designed for AstroTruf and other artificial surfaces that feel like grass.

-Turf balls are some of the most affordable and hard-wearing soccer balls you can find.
+Turf balls are some of the most affordable and hard-wearing items you can find.

 Premium Match Balls

-Premium match balls are the most expensive soccer balls you can find.
+Premium match balls are the most expensive ones you can find.